RyanNielson/awesome-unity/README.md

 ## Books

+* [Unity in Action, Third Edition](https://www.manning.com/books/unity-in-action-third-edition) - A book about creating 2D, 3D, and AR/VR games with the awesome Unity game platform.

 ## Tips and Tricks

 * [Editor Tips](http://imgur.com/a/2w7zd) - Tips in gif form showing a few ways to use the editor more efficiently.